-- Your health and safety is important: If you are pregnant, over 75 years of age or have any pre-existing health conditions please refer to the Health and Safety Essentials section below as you may need to provide a doctor’s Certificate of Fitness note before you climb.
+- Your health and safety is important: If you are pregnant, 75 years of age or older or have any pre-existing health conditions please refer to the Health and Safety Essentials section below as you may need to provide a doctor’s Certificate of Fitness note before you climb.
 You must have a blood-alcohol reading below 0.05 to climb (the same as if you are driving).
 We will ask you to complete a BridgeClimb Declaration Form before your Climb.
 Please be honest about your health so we can ensure your wellbeing is not at risk.
 All discussions will be confidential.
 Learn more.

 - How should you prepare for your Climb: Ensure that you have eaten before your Climb and you’re well-hydrated – the experience can last up to 3 ½ hours.
 Wear comfortable, enclosed rubber-soled shoes such as running, sport or hiking shoes and don’t forget your sunglasses.
 We recommend wearing comfortable clothing.
 We’ll equip you with everything else you need for your Climb!
 Ensure you arrive 15 minutes before your scheduled Climb time to allow enough time to check in.